 Every artist is giving differently with some pieces of work being originals, some being limited edition prints, some community projects or educational pieces..

 In every case the process for you to make an artwork YOURS is the same..
 You choose a piece you love, fill out the enquiry form below and we'll be in touch with some more details around YOUR piece, if, where and how it is available to view, a donation code as well as how it will make it's way to you.
-From there payment can be processed in form of a donation (including donation receipt) via the New Zealand National Parks Conservation Foundation Pure Salt project to go straight into our conservation efforts in Tamatea.
+From there payment can be processed in form of a donation (including donation receipt) via the New Zealand Nature Fund with funds going directly into our conservation efforts in Tamatea.

 Donate